kierenadkins/Software-Architecture/docs/decisions/0003-Version-Control-Decisions.md

 * Bad, because although it is the most widely used version control, someone who has not used git before may have a learning curve
 * Bad, because there may be some privacy concerns involved with hosting the code and data on github even if it may be secure.

+## Status
+* Approved

 ## More Information

+Escafit, H. (2023, July 26).
+Why should you use GitHub?
+The Mergify Blog. https://blog.mergify.com/why-should-you-use-github/